neverRare/butter/doc/language/pattern.md

 ## Reference

 Reference pattern matches against references.
 These dereferences the value.
-You may want to rebind it as reference again with `ref`.
+You may want to rebind it as reference again with `&<`.

 ```butter
 deref(val) => {